YbicG/petsim-py/README.md

-Sure, here's the documentation with markdown formatting:

----

 # Pet Simulator 99 API Wrapper Documentation

 This document provides detailed information about the Pet Simulator 99 API Wrapper and its functionalities.